 Rosa Bonheur (1822-1899)

-Rosa Bonheur authentication from $175.
-Rosa Bonheur appraisal from $25.
-Rosa Bonheur certificates of authenticity (COA).
-Rosa Bonheur analysis, research, scientific tests, full authentications.
+We perform Rosa Bonheur art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Rosa Bonheur or we will sell it for you.

 Most women of her time did not receive training to become professional artists, but Rosa Bonheur was an exception to the rule.
 Born in France in 1822, Bonheur came from a family of artists.
 She would later prove to have talent that rivaled any of her male peers.